Jeff Davis 8: Suspects

 Police have arrested or issued warrants for the arrest of four people in connection with the case.
 Two people were held on murder charges for months before being released due to issues with evidence.

 Frankie Richard, a local strip club owner and suspected drug dealer admitted to being a crack addict and to having sex with most of the victims.
 He was among those last seen with one of the victims, Kristen G. Lopez.
 Law enforcement's own witnesses have connected Richard to the Sheriff's Office.
 The two female inmates who stated the Sheriff's Office disposed of evidence in the Lopez case alleged that the evidence was discarded at the behest of Richard.
+He was never charged and later died on March 22, 2020, at the age of 64.

 Byron Chad Jones and Lawrence Nixon (a cousin of the fifth victim, Laconia Brown) were briefly charged with second-degree murder in the Ernestine Patterson case.
 However, the sheriff's office did not test the alleged crime scene until 15 months after Patterson's murder, and found it "failed to demonstrate the presence of blood."